 From May – July 2021 the Academy on Human Rights hosted a special multi-lingual series as a part of the 2021 Human Rights Summer, known as The Experts Speak Series: Addressing Human Rights in Times of Crisis.

-This initiative, co-sponsor with the LL.M. in International Human Rights and Humanitarian Law, offers over 10+ panels in English and Spanish and aims to continue promoting human rights in both the academic and professional human rights community, by providing an overview of pertinent human rights topics in the world today.
-The series encourages discussions regarding ways to prevent and denounce human rights violations in the ongoing crisis and its aftermath.
-This series is a part of the substantive discussions offered to LL.M. students, complementing in-class instruction.
+This initiative, co-sponsor with the LL.M. in International Human Rights and Humanitarian Law, offered over 10+ panels in English and Spanish and aimed to continue promoting human rights in both the academic and professional human rights community, by providing an overview of pertinent human rights topics in the world today.
+The series encouraged discussions regarding ways to prevent and denounce human rights violations in the ongoing crisis and its aftermath.
+This series was part of the substantive discussions offered to LL.M. students, complementing in-class instruction.

 A number of the webinars are hosted in collaboration with organizations including the Columbia Global Freedom of Expression, and Pathfinders, among others.